Azerbaijani laundromat: Germany

+In March 2021 Strenz fell unconscious during an international flight and died at the age of 53.

 In March 2021, the Munich Public Prosecutor's Office launched an investigation on the initial suspicion of corruption against another CDU MP Axel Fischer.
 The Bundestag lifted his immunity and the BKA searched his representative office.
+In January 2024 prosecutors brought bribery and corruption charges also against Axel Fischer and Eduard Lintner.

+In July 2025 Eduard Lintner was convicted for bribing officials on behalf of Azerbaijan, sentencing him to a suspended prison term of 9 months.
+The husband of deceased Karin Strenz was ordered to repay €111,000 and proceedings against Axel Fischer were separated to proceed further.
+The verdict shows that there was systematic bribery of parliamentarians by Azerbaijan, the corruption was extensively planned and organized and dozens of other parliamentarians and former parliamentarians were involved.

 Hungary

 The investigation revealed several bank transfers in 2012, totalling more than USD 9 million, made to the Hungarian MKB Bank account in Budapest right around the time when, amid international controversy, the Hungarian government extradited the convicted Azeri axe-murderer Ramil Safarov to Azerbaijan.
-Several media outlets suggested a connection between Viktor Orbán’s visit to Baku in June and the first instalment of $7.6 million transferred to the bank account in July, since by the end of August Safarov was handed over to Azerbaijan.
+Several media outlets suggested a connection between Viktor Orbán's visit to Baku in June and the first instalment of $7.6 million transferred to the bank account in Jul, since by the end of August Safarov was handed over to Azerbaijan.

-Hungary's foreign minister Péter Szijjártó said he hopes the "international and national inquiries into the stories uncover what exactly happened, because as long as the truth is not known, all kinds of defamatory statements can be made by everyone without consequence.
+Hungary's foreign minister Péter Szijjártó said he hopes the "international and national inquiries into the stories uncover what exactly happened because as long as the truth is not known, all kinds of defamatory statements can be made by everyone without consequence.
 In the firmest possible way, I reject any inference or insinuation which make any inference or insinuation which make a connection between the Hungarian foreign policy decisions and the aforementioned international criminal actions."